EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 As an example, when the client application creates the output to transfer some tokens to the IoT device for its good behavior.
 The client will add an `Expiration Unlock Condition` to the output, with `Return Address` an address the client controls.
 In that manner, after some time the base tokens on the output will be always available to the client.
-From one side the device could consume that output before the `Unix Time` has passed or the output can be only unlocked by the client.
+From one side the device could consume that output before the `Unix Time` has passed, or in the other case, the output can be only unlocked by the client.